-3.4.1 Aguifer Classification
+3.4.1 Aquifer Classification

-According to the GSI, the bedrock aquifer beneath the site is classified as a Locally Important Aquifer.
-The bedrock underlying the site is moderately productive in local zones.
-The soil permeability in the surrounding area is low; consequently the groundwater recharge in this aquifer is estimated by the GSI to be approximately 60 millimetres/year (mm/yr).
+According to the GSI, the bedrock aquifer beneath the site is classified as a Locally Important Aquifer which is Moderately Productive only in Local Zones.
+The soil permeability in the surrounding area is low; consequently the groundwater recharge in the aquifer is estimated by the GSI to be approximately 60 millimetres/year (mm/yr).